How solution-focused hypnotherapy in Cheshire can help with overthinking, anxiety and rumination

 Remember: You’re not alone in experiencing intrusive thoughts, and these steps can help you manage them more effectively.

-I’ll leave you with this: Please remember that you are so much more than your thoughts, and your thoughts aren't always the truth.
+I’ll leave you with this: You are so much more than your thoughts, and your thoughts aren't always the truth.
 They are often just old habits, familiar patterns, or echoes of the past.
 Your thoughts are simply mental weather passing through, not the absolute reality of who you are.
 Giving yourself a little space to notice this can make a world of difference when you’re caught up in stress, anxiety, or heavy loops of negativity.

-If you are ready to enquire, please ENQUIRE HERE and take the first step towards positive change.
+If you are ready to take the first step towards positive change, please ENQUIRE HERE

 Overthinking is not who you are.